 - Suitability: 5 years and up Beginner to adavced

-Simon Eastwood is a composer and bass player from Wellington.
-He has completed a MMus in Composition with distinction from the Royal Academy of Music in London, and also a BMus in Performance Double Bass and Composition from the New Zealand School of Music.
-Simon has a broad range of teaching experience, having taught double bass, bass guitar and composition privately for almost 15 years, and has worked with students from a range of ages and backgrounds.
-During his time at the Royal Academy he also completed a LRAM teaching diploma for composition, working with Junior Academy students.
-He is currently pursuing a Doctor of Musical Arts at Victoria University of Wellington.
+Wellington-based composer and bass player Simon Eastwood has a diverse practice, including orchestral and chamber works, electronic pieces, and improvisation.
+He studied composition at the Royal Academy of Music in London and at the New Zealand School of Music in Wellington.
+Simon has a broad range of teaching experience, having taught double bass, bass guitar, and composition privately for almost 15 years, and has worked with students from a range of ages and backgrounds.
+During his time at the Royal Academy, he also completed an LRAM teaching diploma for composition, working with Junior Academy students.
+He has recently completed a Doctorate of Musical Arts at Victoria University of Wellington.

 As a teacher Simon draws on a number of teaching philosophies, particularly Paul Harris’ concept of ‘simultaneous learning’, with each lesson tailored to the individual student’s needs.
 Having performed and written music for a variety of contexts, he understands that there is not just one way to make music and believes in a holistic approach emphasising music as a communal activity.
 Formal elements like sight-reading, analysis and technique are taught in combination with improvisation, aural skills, and musicianship, providing providing a nuanced appreciation of musical style while also building fundamental skills which create a well-rounded musician.